 Starting from May 28, 2021, 14:00 MDT (20:00 UTC), DigiCert will require 3072-bit RSA keys or larger for code signing certificates.
 This change is to comply with industry standards.
 These new RSA key size requirements apply to the complete certificate chain: end-entity, intermediate CA, and root.
 ECC key requirements however remain unchanged.

-Starting June 1, 2023, Standard code signing certificates will require private keys to be stored on hardware certified as FIPS 140 Level 2, Common Criteria EAL 4+, or equivalent, that supports at least 3072-bit keys See our New private key storage requirement for Standard Code Signing certificates knowledge base article. |
+On June 1, 2023, industry standards will require private keys for code signing certificates to be stored on hardware certified as FIPS 140 Level 2, Common Criteria EAL 4+, or equivalent that supports 3072-bit or larger keys.

 Where can I find the new intermediate CA and root certificates?